Diabetes Questions for the Provider

 Other

-If diabetes is properly managed, can we avoid complications in the future, or should we expect some complications regardless?
+If diabetes is properly managed, can complications be avoided, or should we expect some complications regardless?
 If so, what?

 RESOURCES